 Covid-19 Update – What has changed?

-The Government roadmap moved to Step 4 on July 19th, but what does this mean for workplaces?
-This guide will provide you with an overview of how to manage Covid-19 in the workplace from this date.
+The Government roadmap moved to Step 4 on July 19th, but what does this mean for construction sites?

 Social Distancing and Working from Home

-Published by James Flint, Senior Health & Safety Consultant
+Published by Lindsey Moran, Lead Health & Safety Consultant